awsdocs/amazon-redshift-developer-guide/doc_source/r_error_on_nondeterministic_update.md

 ## Description<a name="description"></a>

-Specifies whether UPDATE queries with multiple matches per row throws an error\.
+Specifies whether UPDATE queries with multiple matches per row return an error\.

 ## Example<a name="example"></a>